Tests and results

 These scans are used to get an overview of the pelvic floor and to see surface and deep pelvic structures in more detail.

-You will be asked to drink 2 glasses of water to fill up the bladder.
-You will like on your back with your knees bent and feet flat on the table.
+You will lie on your back with your knees bent and feet flat on the table.
 You will be covered at all times.

 Proctogram

 This is an X-ray test to examine how your bowel is working.
-You will be given a drink containing barium, which shows up in your bowel on X-ray.
+You'll be given a drink containing barium, which shows up in your bowel on X-ray.
 Barium is a thick, chalky substance that takes about 30 minutes to reach your small intestine.
 We will also insert some barium paste into your bottom.
-You will be asked to sit on a special toilet chair in privacy and squeeze the barium out (empty your bowel) while we take X-rays.
+You'll be asked to sit on a special toilet chair in privacy and squeeze the barium out (empty your bowel) while we take X-rays.
 This procedure should take about 10 minutes.

 Results